danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-15-removing-uikit-support-in-keyboardkit.md

 I plan to release `v 4.0` in Q1 2020, which means that it will be released about a year after I added the first SwiftUI support to the library.
 In calendar time it's about two months away, during which I will work hard on finalizing the new major version.

 I will aim to release a `3.6.0` during the second half of January.
-This release will add deprecations to all files in the `UIKit` folder and move this folder to the `_Deprecated` folder.
-These parts of the library will be frozen after this, and not touched until the major release is done.
-The readme will be updated to mention this deprecation and all information will be moved into the UIKit-specific readme files.

-I will cleanup the documentation and tutorials in `3.7.0`-`3.9.0`, which also will add more functionality to the SwiftUI parts of the library.
-I'm not sure the minor versions will go as high, but I will only deprecate new things in new minor versions.
+I will clean up the documentation and tutorials in `3.7.0`-`3.9.0` and will add more functionality to the SwiftUI parts of the library to make it "complete" for a new major release.
+I will only deprecate new things in new minor versions.

 Once I and some other developers feel like the SwiftUI parts are in a good state, I will start working on the `4.0 RC`, which will be done in a separate branch.
 This branch will experience many changes in a short amount of time, where I will: